zweily/copilot-api/README.md

 bun run start
 ```

-## Tips to not hit the rate limit
+## Usage Tips

-- Use a free model from free provider like Gemini/Mistral/Openrouter for the weak model
+To avoid rate limiting and optimize your experience:

+- Consider using free models (e.g., Gemini, Mistral, Openrouter) as the `weak-model`
-- Rarely use architect mode
+- Use architect mode sparingly
-- Do not enable automatic yes in aider config
+- Disable `yes-always` in your aider configuration
-- Claude 3.7 thinking mode uses more tokens.
-Use it sparingly
+- Be mindful that Claude 3.7 thinking mode consume more tokens

 ## Roadmap

-- Manual approval for every request
+- [ ] Manual request approval system
-- Rate limiting (only allow request every X seconds)
+- [ ] Rate limiting implementation
-- Token counting
+- [ ] Token usage tracking and monitoring
+- [ ] Enhanced error handling and recovery